-All M.B.A. programs at ASU West are professionally accredited by the AACSB - the International Association for Management Education, the nation's leading accreditation agency for business schools.
+All M.B.A. programs at ASU West are professionally accredited by the AACSB International-The Association to Advance Collegiate Schools of Business, the nation's leading accreditation agency for business schools.
 Rigorous entrance standards assure that all students are academically and professionally prepared for the demanding intellectual experience and the pace of each program.
 Our dynamic faculty members are Ph.D. qualified as well as nationally and internationally recognized for their teaching, research, and business credentials.